 - 28% up to the amount of any income you have paid 48% tax on

 If you already submit a Self Assessment tax return then you should claim the additional tax relief through this return.
 If you are using this process then there is no immediate need to submit any form of evidence.
-HMRC receive reports from pension providers which will allow them to verify your claim.
+HMRC will receive reports from pension providers which will allow them to verify your claim.

 Are my investments locked into my InvestEngine SIPP?